ginobilinie/xray_report_generation/readme.txt

 Step 2: Test the LSTM/Transformer models on MIMIC-CXR dataset.
 + Observe that the performance is close to human level.
 + We can use it to evaluate generated reports
-+ We can use it to extract common diseases for other dataset such as Open-I Step 3: Use the extract_label.py to extract 14 common diseases for Open-I dataset.
++ We can use it to extract common diseases for other datasets such as Open-I Step 3: Use the extract_label.py to extract 14 common diseases for Open-I dataset.
 Follow the instructions in the extract_label.py
 Step 4: Train the LSTM/Transformer models on Open-I dataset using train_text.py Step 5: Test the LSTM/Transformer models on Open-I dataset.